Quantum Calculi: differential forms and vector fields in noncommutative geometry

-{\centerline{Devoted to the memory of Zbigniew Oziewicz,} \centerline{a good friend and an inspiring personality.\footnote{Contribution to the Proceedings of the International Conference Applied Category Theory Graph-Operad-Logic - Professor Zbigniew Oziewicz in memoriam, August 24-27, 2021 Cuautitlan, Mexico.}}}
+{\centerline{Devoted to the memory of Zbigniew Oziewicz,} \centerline{a good friend and an inspiring personality.\footnote{To appear in "Scientific Legacy of Professor Zbigniew Oziewicz: Selected Papers from the International Conference Applied Category Theory Graph-Operad-Logic” In Series on Knots and Everything (SKAE) in World Scientific Publishing. }}}